Supporting faster triage of COVID-19 patients by the use of hematology and CRP

 Possibly, the observed low lymphocyte count is an indicator of immune suppression caused by the corona virus, similar to HIV infection for the CD4 count.
 CRP, often an indicator of bacterial infection, is also elevated in COVID-19 patients due to the viral infection.
 In critical patients, CRP levels rise continuously during the course of the disease.4

-Germany is preparing for an increase in the number of patients and is building up emergency capacities.
-It is also planned to apply the criteria used in Wuhan for the triage strategy.
-Also other countries are seeing hematology and CRP as essential parameters in the context of diagnosis and therapy decisions of COVID-19 patients.5
+The Robert Koch Institute in Germany recommends regular determination of a differential blood count and CRP for monitoring the course of the disease.5 Also other countries are seeing hematology and CRP as essential parameters in the context of diagnosis and therapy decisions of COVID-19 patients.6

 3. Zhou et al. CT Features of Coronavirus Disease 2019 (COVID-19) Pneumonia in 62 Patients in Wuhan, China.Am J Roentgenol.
 2020 Mar 05

 4. Diagnosis and Treatment Protocol for Novel Coronavirus Pneumonia (Trial Version 7); Released by National Health Commission & State Administration of Traditional Chinese Medicine on March 3,2020

 5. Torsten Feldt et al. Hinweise zu Erkennung, Diagnostik und Therapie von Patienten mit COVID-19; April 28, 2021; DOI: 10.25646/6539.226.